 It will sometimes happen that the Court will arrange a “settlement conference” (on its own initiative or at the request of a party).
 When that happens, the judge assigned to preside over the settlement conference will moderate the negotiations between the parties.
 That judge will only be there to facilitate the negotiations and cannot compel the parties one way or another.
 If a settlement cannot be reached, the judge presiding at the trial will not be the same as the one who presided at the settlement conference.
 Further, what took place during the settlement conference will remain confidential and cannot be disclosed to the trial judge.

 There are two ways to settle an appeal before the Tax Court of Canada.
 An appeal can be settled by way of a consent to judgment or by way of minutes of settlement.
 Generally, a consent to judgment is when the parties consent in writing to a judgment disposing of the appeal.
 The consent to judgment must be filed with the Court.
 After reviewing the consent to judgment, the Court can decide to grant the judgment sought without a hearing.
-However, the Court is not required to do so and can direct a hearing or that written representations be filed.
+However, the Court is not required to do so and can direct that a hearing takes place or that written representations be filed.
 It is therefore important for the consent to judgment to have a legal basis.
-Generally, counsel for the Crown will draft the consent to judgment and ensure that it is sound.
+Generally, counsel for the Crown will volunteer to draft the consent to judgment.

 It sometimes happens that a consent to judgment is not the preferred course of action (e.g. the settlement that the parties reached deals with taxation years not before the Court).
 In these rare instances, the parties will enter into minutes of settlement.
 The minutes of settlement are not filed with the Court.
 Instead, the CRA will be required to reassess in accordance with the agreement signed between the parties.
 Once the CRA has reassessed the appellant, the appellant then files a “notice of discontinuance” with the Court, putting an end to the appeal.